 However, the price and implementation time could vary depending on several factors based on the scope of work defined by the customer and the implementation partner.

 The software services fee can include:

 What is the implementation time for our PLM-ERP integration?

 We offer standard out-of-the-box PLM-ERP integrations for the PLM systems PTC Windchill and Siemens Teamcenter with Dynamics 365 ERP.
 The implementation duration for such standard integrations is 3 to 4 days.

-We also provide configurable integrations for other PLM systems such as Dassault, Autodesk, Ansys, and other PDM or CAD systems.
-The implementation duration for non-standard integrations is 6 to 7 days.
+We also provide configurable integrations for other PLM systems such as 3DX Dassault, Autodesk, Ansys, and other PDM or CAD systems.
+The implementation duration for non-standard integrations begins at 6 to 7 days.

 That’s talking numbers.
 But how do you know what these price ranges are dependent on?
 As mentioned previously, the cost of the PLM-ERP integration solution is influenced by several factors, which we have discussed below.

 What factors influence the price of software services?

 i) PLM output format: Some PLM systems do not have a standard output mechanism in a defined format such as XML or Excel.
 In such cases an output mechanism must first be created to pick up the data from the PLM system, impacting the final cost.

 ii) Bidirectional data flow: Most manufacturing companies require data to flow from PLM to ERP.
 However, some manufacturers also want data to flow from the ERP back to the PLM system.
 In such cases, an additional effort is required to allow a bidirectional data flow, thereby influencing the costs.